stereokai/amok/backers.markdown

-Amok has been backed and funded by these awesome people
+Amok has been backed and funded by the following awesome individuals

 - Dan Abramov
 - Denny Trebbin